sethjuarez/vision/README.md

 ![FULLCI](/imgs/13-FullCI.png)

-Click on "full ci" and take a look at the process status
+Click on "full ci" and take a look at the process status yourself as an exercise.

 ## Step 4 - Let's Play